 - Driver Length is important – playing the correct length driver will lead to more on-center shots, and on-center shots increase driving distance and accuracy.

 - For men, the majority of drivers that are available in golf stores are lengths of 45-1/2 to 46 inches long.
 However, the average driver length for PGA tour players is 44-1/2 inches long.
-For most players, optimum driver length will most likely be 43 to 44-1/2 inches.
+For many players, optimum driver length will most likely be 43 to 44-1/2 inches.

 - For drivers that you purchase in stores there is a letter on the shaft that usually says something like L – ladies flex, A- senior flex, R – regular flex, S – stiff, XS – extra stiff.
 These letters mean ABSOLUTELY NOTHING!!
 For example, the S on a shaft from one golf club or shaft manufacturer can be significantly stiffer or softer than the S on a shaft from another club/shaft manufacturer.
 More importantly, the shaft flex profile along the length of the shaft can vary – some shafts, for example can be tip stiff and some can be tip soft.
 There is a shaft flex profile that will work best for your golf swing.
 It may be difficult to find the best shaft for you in a golf store.